 North-facing walls are only suitable for Morello acid cherries or damsons.
 Pears need a higher input of warmth compared with apples.
 A south-facing aspect is best for pears.

 Do not train the branches – bringing them down to a near horizontal position – until the sap in the tree is running vigorously.
 This means that training can be performed from around mid-May.

 Frequent watering and mulching are essential as south-facing positions can get very hot at the height of the summer months.
 A south-facing wall is also suitable for peaches, nectarines, plums and apricots.

 Next, one has to decide about the support system used in such situations; if it is a wall then the height of the wires is important.
 If it is a fence, then the spacing of the supporting stakes is also of importance.

 Planting distances for espalier fruit trees

-For espaliers on M26 trees, the planting distance should be 10 feet, with the union just 2” above soil level.
+For espaliered apples on M26 rootstocks, the planting distance should be 10 feet, with the union just 2” above soil level.
+No more!!

-For espaliers on MM106 trees, plant 12–14 feet apart.
+For espalier apples on MM106 rootstocks, plant 12–14 feet apart.
 The union can be any height above soil level.